GC

 Deployment

-The runtime ships as a Docker image, a Docker Compose skeleton, and a standalone JAR.
-Pick one — they are three packaging choices around the same process.
+The bot ships three ways: a Docker image, a Docker Compose skeleton, and a standalone JAR.
+They are three packaging choices around the same process — pick the one that fits how you run things.

 Docker